MilitaoLucas/olex2-gui/util/pyUtil/NoSpherA2/NoSpherA2.md

 # NoSpherA2 Extras
 This tool provides all the settings required for the calculation of the molecular wavefunction.

+## Basis
+This specifies the basis set for the calculation of the theoretical density and wavefunction.
+The default basis set is **def2-SVP**. **STO-3G** is recommended only for test purposes.

+## Method
+The default method used for the calculation of the theoretical density is **Restricted Hartee-Fock**. **Restricted Kohn-Sham** may be superior in some cases (especially for the treatment of hydrogen  atoms), but tends to be unstable in some cases.

+## CPU
+The number of CPUs to use during the waverfunction calculation.
+It is usually a good idea to *not* use *all* of them -- unless you don't want to use the computer for anything else while it runs NoSpherA2!

+## Memory
+The maximum memory that NoSpherA2 is allowed to use.

+## Charge
+The charge of the molecule

+## Cluster
+I am not sure!!!

+## H Aniso
+Refine hydrogen atoms anisotrpically.

+## Keep Wavefunction
+Not sure!!

 # Hirshfeld Atom Refinement